NeneWang/Concept-Logs/pages/Schedule-Objective Approach.md

 - Life after College
 	- Attempting to become a top level engineer. as a magician contributing to the tools and spells used in the battlefield.
 Not just an instructions reader.
 The same approach you should go for when going to study engineering.
-Without the need of Phd, which is kind of awesome
+Without the need of PhD, which is kind of awesome.
+Also use the job experience as a place for research.
 	- That's where the true power of open source contribution reaches out.
 - Portfolio Based Approach
 	- They are something you shoul able to document and add to your portfolio.